 - Always ensure you log off from public or shared devices

 - Do not click on suspicious links or attachments This is a common method of installing malicious software on your devices or stealing information.
 This is often conducted through phishing.
-See our page on scams and social engineering for more information.
+See our page on phishing and social engineering for more information.

 - Ensure that anti-virus software is installed and running.
 Ensure that your devices and software are always updated.
 For university managed machines, this will be handled by ITS but for unmanaged and personal devices, you may have to implement this yourself.
 See http://warwick.ac.uk/software/antivirus for more details.